neerajkyalla/LoanCredit_BigData_model_training/README.md

-#  Loan/Credit Risk: Simple End-to-End Big Data Project
+#  Loan/Credit Risk: End-to-End Big Data Project

 This project is now mapped to a loan/credit classification dataset and runs an end-to-end Spark + ML workflow.